September 22, 2025 (3mo ago) — last updated December 12, 2025 (1mo ago)

 Simple Practices to Start

-- Journaling: Spend a few minutes writing with no judgment to untangle feelings and notice patterns.
+• Journaling: Spend a few minutes writing without judgment to untangle feelings and notice patterns.
+Expressive writing has measurable benefits for mental health and emotional processing3.

 The most effective practice is the one you actually do.

-For more on getting started, see resources like how to start a spiritual journey and how to calculate your life path number linked earlier in this article.
+For more on getting started, see our guide on how to start a spiritual journey and the Life Purpose App mentioned earlier4.

 Common Questions About Spiritual Principles